amalex5/proof-pilgrim/infinite-series/sequences-series-basic-vocab/sequences-series-basic-vocab.md

 <li> Decide how to properly pluralize "series." </li>

-<li> Lizzy S. was thinking about all this series stuff, and about the classic proof that:
+<li> Elizabeth S. was thinking about all this series stuff, and about the classic proof that:
 $$0.\overline{9}=1$$
 Probably many of you have seen that proof (indeed, I have a *vivid* memory of seeing it myself first in Mrs. Richards' math class in 7th grade).
 You say that $x=0.\overline{9}$, then multiply $x$ by $10$, getting:
 \begin{align*}